AddToAny share buttons

 Original Date Cast: 1938

-The Shallow Ford on the Yadkin River, on the boundary that divides Forsyth County from Yadkin County, is a geographical landmark rich in history.
-The ford, a flat-bottomed section of the river used in the eighteenth century as a wagon crossing route, was the site of skirmishes during the Revolutionary War and Civil War.
-It was the place where Lord Charles Cornwallis led his troops across the Yadkin River in 1781.
+The Shallow Ford of the Yadkin River, on the boundary that divides Forsyth County from Yadkin County, is a geographical landmark rich in history.
+The ford, a flat-bottomed section of the river used in the eighteenth century as a wagon crossing route, was the site of skirmishes during the Anglo-Cherokee War, Revolutionary War, and Civil War.
+It was also the place where Lord Charles Cornwallis led his troops across the Yadkin River during the 1781 Race to the Dan.

-In the mid-1700s immigrants to western North Carolina began using Shallow Ford as a crossing point.
-The ford was rock-bottomed and safe for travelers under normal conditions.
+In the mid-1700s, immigrants to western North Carolina began using the Shallow Ford as a crossing point.
+The ford was rock-bottomed and safe for travelers under normal water levels.
 It was an integral part of the Great Wagon Road, which linked backcountry North Carolina with colonies along the eastern seaboard.
-The route, which retraced an ancient Indian trading path, extended from Pennsylvania to Georgia and contributed significantly to the settling of the Piedmont.
+The route, which retraced an ancient Indian path, eventually extended from Pennsylvania to Georgia and contributed significantly to the settling of the Piedmont.

-Shallow Ford was the site of a skirmish during Stoneman’s Raid in April 1865.
-During the closing months of the war, Major General George Stoneman led about 5,000 troops through western North Carolina in hopes of expediting the end of the conflict.
+Eighty-four years later, the Shallow Ford was the site of a Civil War skirmish during Stoneman’s Raid in April 1865.
+In the closing months of the war, Major General George Stoneman led about 6,000 US troops through western North Carolina in hopes of expediting the end of the conflict.
 On April 11, 1865, part of Stoneman’s force, under the command of Colonel William J. Palmer, split from the main force and engaged in a skirmish with Confederate forces at Shallow Ford.
-The Confederate militia, outmatched and fearing defeat, quickly fled, easily giving the Union army control of the crossing of the Yadkin.
+The Confederate militia, outmatched and fearing defeat, quickly fled.
+Leaving more than 100 brand new muskets in their trenches, the Confederate Home Guard gave the Union Army control of the crossing of the Yadkin.

 References: